edgonzalesjr/Phishing-Unfolding/README.md

 <br/>
 <img src="https://imgur.com/BzjemIG.png" height="90%" width="90%" alt="Device Specification"/>
 <br/>
-<b>Let's go ahead on the Splunk SIEM and search for the process name.
-It's already suspicious that the process parent name is powershell.exe and it was launched on the Downloads folder with commandline contains base64 string.</b>
+<b>Let's check the Splunk SIEM for the process name.
+It is suspicious that the parent process name is powershell.exe and it was launched from the Downloads folder with a command line containing a base64 string.</b>
 <br/>

 <p align="center">
 <img src="https://imgur.com/9nhK216.png" height="90%" width="90%" alt="Device Specification"/>
 <br/>
-<b>Let's take a look why powershell.exe is the parent process of nslookup.exe.
-Parent.parent.pid: 3728 is the Powershell process id.
-There were many events of powershell that were executed.</b>
+<b>Let's examine why powershell.exe is the parent process of nslookup.exe.
+The parent process ID of Powershell is 3728.
+Several instances of Powershell have been executed.</b>
 <br/>

 <p align="center">